 Opportunities for Graduate Students

-• Career and professional development plan: We are committed to providing all trainees with a nurturing environment that fosters scientific creativity.
+Career and professional development plan: We are committed to providing all trainees with a nurturing environment that fosters scientific creativity.
 At the same time, I do not want anyone to lose sight of their long-term career goals.
 Every lab trainee will be required to complete a personal development plan to help strategize and ensure that you are taking steps towards career development.
 We will work towards personalizing this plan for your needs.

-• Also check out this nice article by the inspiring Ben A. Barres on choosing a graduate mentor.
+1) This nice article by the inspiring Ben A. Barres on choosing a graduate mentor.

 Graduate training